 Apply to Graduate

-All WSU students must apply to graduate with WSU, which can be done online and requires a fee.
-This fee pays for diploma covers, printing and mailing.
+All WSU students must apply to graduate with WSU.
+The associated fee pays for diploma covers, printing and mailing.
 You may submit this application after the completion of your PY3 year once your grades have posted for spring term.
 During spring semester of your PY3 year we recommend you check the following:

-- Run an advisement report to ensure all electives and core courses have been satisfied other than those you will be taking during your PY4 year.
+Run the advisement report to ensure all electives and core courses have been satisfied other than those you will be taking during your PY4 year.

 After you apply to graduate you will receive a graduation information verification task in myWSU that you need to take action on.
 You will receive reminders to apply to graduate by the Office of the Registrar and Student Services.
 Late fees are assessed after the initial deadline has passed.
 Apply early!